Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 10 The command output should return the full URL of the new cluster node pool:

-Created [https://dataproc.googleapis.com/v1/projects/cc-bigdata-project-123123/regions/us-central1/clusters/cc-encrypted-dataproc-cluster]
+Created [https://container.googleapis.com/v1/projects/cc-web-project-12312/zones/us-central1/clusters/cc-gke-backend-cluster/nodePools/cc-new-backend-pool-001]

 11 (Optional) Once the new node pool is operating successfully, you can remove the source node pool in order to stop adding charges to your GCP bill.
-Run container node-pools delete command (Windows/macOS/Linux) using the name of the resource that you want to remove as the identifier parameter, to remove the specified node pool from your GKE cluster:
+Run container node-pools delete command (Windows/macOS/Linux) with the name of the resource that you want to remove as the identifier parameter, to remove the specified node pool from your GKE cluster:

-gcloud container node-pools delete cc-gke-frontend-pool-001
+gcloud beta container node-pools delete cc-gke-backend-pool-001

 --region=us-central1